 - Dial oven-safe thermometers: These can remain in place while your food cooks, but they're not ideal for thin foods.
-To use properly, insert the thermometer two to two and a half inches into the thickest part of the meat (wait one to two minutes before reading).
+To use properly, insert the thermometer 2 to 2 1/2 inches into the thickest part of the meat (wait 1 to 2 minutes before reading).
 This thermometer is best for roasts, casseroles and soups.

-- Dial instant-read thermometers: To read the temperature, place the stem about two to two and a half inches deep in the thickest part of the meat and wait 15 to 20 seconds.
+- Dial instant-read thermometers: To read the temperature, place the stem about 2 to 2 1/2 inches deep in the thickest part of the meat and wait 15 to 20 seconds.
 This thermometer is best used in roasts, casseroles, soups or inserted into thin dishes from the side.

 - Pop-up thermometers: You might find these already in poultry you buy.
 Although these thermometers are designed to pop up when a food reaches its safe temperature, it's important to always verify with a conventional thermometer.

 - Thermometer-fork combination: These can come in handy for grilling.
-Place at least a fourth of an inch deep in the thickest part of the meat, making sure the fork's sensor is inserted.
-This type of thermometer tends to read in two to 10 seconds.
+Place at least a 1/4 inch deep in the thickest part of the meat, making sure the fork's sensor is inserted.
+This type of thermometer tends to read in 2 to 10 seconds.

 It may be tempting to skip the manufacturer's instructions when you buy a new thermometer, but it’s worth giving them a read.

 The instructions include important info, such as how far to insert a thermometer into a piece of meat for an accurate reading and how to calibrate your thermometer to ensure its reading stays accurate.

 For products including raw beef, pork, lamb, veal steaks, chops and roasts, the Academy of Nutrition and Dietetics recommends using the food thermometer before removing the food from its heat source.